 Where you’re sending the money also affects this.
 If you’re applying for a loan from the bank you have your checking account at, it’ll be quicker.

-From start to finish, the process can take a few days to a couple weeks.
+From start to finish, the process can take a few days to a couple of weeks.